In Search of Lost Time: Volume One: Swann's Way

-Volume Two: In the Shadow of Young Girls in Flower
+Volume Two: Within a Budding Grove

 The Narrator's parents invite M. de Norpois, a diplomat colleague of the Narrator's father, to dinner.
 With Norpois's intervention, the Narrator is finally allowed to go and see the Berma perform in a play, but is disappointed by her acting.
 Afterwards, at dinner, he watches Norpois, who is extremely diplomatic and correct at all times, expound on society and art.
 The Narrator gives him a draft of his writing, but Norpois gently indicates it is not good.
 The Narrator continues to go to the Champs-Élysées and play with Gilberte.
 Her parents distrust him, so he writes to them in protest.
 He and Gilberte wrestle and he has an orgasm.
 Gilberte invites him to tea, and he becomes a regular at her house.
 He observes Mme.
 Swann's inferior social status, Swann's lowered standards and indifference towards his wife, and Gilberte's affection for her father.
 The Narrator contemplates how he has attained his wish to know the Swanns, and savors their unique style.
 At one of their parties he meets and befriends Bergotte, who gives his impressions of society figures and artists.
 But the Narrator is still unable to start writing seriously.
 His friend Bloch takes him to a brothel, where there is a Jewish prostitute named Rachel.
 He showers Mme.
 Swann with flowers, being almost on better terms with her than with Gilberte.
 One day, he and Gilberte quarrel and he decides never to see her again.
 However, he continues to visit Mme.
 Swann, who has become a popular hostess, with her guests including Mme.
 Bontemps, who has a niece named Albertine.
 The Narrator hopes for a letter from Gilberte repairing their friendship, but gradually feels himself losing interest.
 He breaks down and plans to reconcile with her, but spies from afar someone resembling her walking with a boy and gives her up for good.
 He stops visiting her mother also, who is now a celebrated beauty admired by passersby, and years later he can recall the glamour she displayed then.

 Grand Hotel of Cabourg, where Proust often vacationed and wrote parts of his novel, is the model for Balbec.